Pubs & Clubs

 Scoring beer in pubs is really easy!

-It is an easy to use system that has been designed to assist CAMRA branches in selecting pubs for the Good Beer Guide and also monitor beer quality by encouraging CAMRA members from any part of the world to report beer quality on any pub in the UK.
+It is an easy-to-use rating system that has been designed to help CAMRA branches select pubs for the Good Beer Guide and monitor beer quality.

-If you are a CAMRA member, we want you to tell us about the quality of beer in the pubs you visit.
+If you are a CAMRA member, we want you to tell us what you're drinking and how you would rate the beer, whenever you drink it in a pub or club.

 Beer Scoring (NBSS)